 BETWEEN DEEP FREEZES YESTERDAY I grabbed the scissors and a bag and out I went: last call for vegetable-garden snippets.
 Why leave those final bits of kale and collards, parsley and pak choi–tattered as they may be–to winter’s ravages?
 Combined with some onions and a winter squash that weren’t storing well in the cellar, among other things, they became stock.
-And then I happened on this wacky Japanese video, about getting vegetables into the pot:

 I use this as my standard soup base, and also freeze small amounts (ice cubes or the like) for use when sauteeing vegetables, making sauces, etc. Because I always include winter squash such as ‘Butternut’ in the mix, the broth is rich-tasting enough to drink hot on its own, perhaps with a pinch of salt.
 In winter, I often have a cup between meals.